zh2395/OT-Symmetry/README.md

 # Reproducibility supplement for "Distribution-Free Signs and Ranks via Optimal Transport under Multivariate Symmetry and Application to One-Sample Location Testing"

-This repository contains code to reproduce the results in the supplementary file of the paper "Distribution-Free Signs and Ranks via Optimal Transport under Multivariate Symmetry: Application to One-Sample Location Testing".
+This repository contains code to reproduce the results in the supplementary file of the paper "Distribution-Free Signs and Ranks via Optimal Transport under Multivariate Symmetry and Application to One-Sample Location Testing".

 ### Organization of the reproducibility folder